Thunder Rosa

-Melissa Cervantes (born July 22, 1986), known by her ring name Thunder Rosa, is a Mexican professional wrestler and former mixed martial artist signed to All Elite Wrestling (AEW), where she is a former one-time AEW Women's World Champion.
-She is currently inactive due to suffering a back injury.
-She debuted in 2014 and has also appeared in World Wonder Ring Stardom (Stardom), Impact Wrestling (Impact), and the National Wrestling Alliance (NWA).
+Melissa Cervantes (born July 22, 1986), known by her ring name Thunder Rosa, is a Mexican professional wrestler and mixed martial artist.
+She is signed to All Elite Wrestling (AEW), where she is a former AEW Women's World Champion.
+She debuted in 2014 and has also appeared in World Wonder Ring Stardom (Stardom), Impact Wrestling, and the National Wrestling Alliance (NWA).

 Cervantes appeared in seasons 2 through 4 of the wrestling-based TV series Lucha Underground as Kobra Moon, leader of the Reptile Tribe; she won the Lucha Underground Trios Championship (with Daga and Jeremiah Snake).
 After the show ended, she resumed performing on the independent circuit, working in Women of Wrestling (WOW) in 2018 as Serpiente, and won the NWA World Women's Championship in 2019.
 Cervantes also founded and owns Mission Pro Wrestling (MPW), a Texas-based independent promotion devoted to women's wrestling.

 Cervantes made her mixed martial arts debut in 2019 at Combate Americas.

+She also appears as a playable character in the video game AEW Fight Forever.

 Professional wrestling career

-Early career
+Early career (2014)

 Cervantes made her wrestling debut in late 2014, in a Supreme Pro Wrestling battle royal in Sacramento, California.
 In 2015, she performed regularly throughout California, and on April 12, she made her Japanese debut for World Wonder Ring Stardom (aka "Stardom").

 Lucha Underground (2015–2019)

 Cervantes joined the cast of Lucha Underground in season 2 as Kobra Moon, leader of the Reptile Tribe; she would remain on the show for the remainder of its run.
-She was nominated for the 2015 Southern California Rookie of the Year Award, and finished second to Douglas James.
+She was nominated for the 2015 Southern California Rookie of the Year Award and finished second to Douglas James.

-In 2016 Cervantes returned to Stardom to take part in its Goddesses of Stardom Tag League, teaming with Holidead.
+In 2016 Cervantes returned to Stardom to take part in the 2016 Goddesses of Stardom Tag League, teaming with Holidead.
 She won the 2016 Southern California Women's Wrestler of the Year Award.
 She was released on March 26, 2019.